Role of Officials

 Judge Level 1

 This is the first level of British qualification.
 It encompasses the role and duties of a Timekeeper, Chief Timekeeper and Inspector of Turns.
 The minimum age to start training is 15 years.
 Candidates will be required to undertake some formal theory instruction and gain practical experience working on the poolside with a mentor.
-A course workbook is provided for completion after which there will be a practical assessment.
-During the practical assessment candidates will be required to answer questions orally.
 Upon qualification candidates will be attributed with the qualification Judge Level 1 on the British Swimming Database and will be encouraged to become a Licensed Official.

 Judge Level 2

 This is the second level of qualification.
 It encompasses the role and duties in relation to all aspects of judging and the theoretical role and duties of Starter.
-The minimum age to start training is 16 years and candidates must ahave already qualified as Judge Level 1.
-The training follws a similar format to that of Judge level 1 with formal instruction, mentored pool side training with workbook followed by a practical assessment.
+The minimum age to start training is 16 years and candidates must have already qualified as Judge Level 1.
+The training follows a similar format to that of Judge level 1.
 When qualified, candidates will be attributed with the qualification Judge Level 2 on the British Swimming Database.

 Judge Level 2S - Starter